rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins.md

  * Login instructions for [macOS/Linux/Unix clients](../logins-macos-linux/).

 {% if totp.machines is defined %}
-## Configure 2-Factor-Authentication for secure-enhanced jumphost
+## Configure 2-Factor-Authentication to use secure-enhanced jumphost

 Make sure you have working account and configured SSH client first, then [follow 2-factor-authentication instructions](../2FA/)
 {% endif %}